You have questions; we have answers.

 How were the hemp genetics for Charlotte's Web created?

 It took many years of cross-pollination to generate CW.
-We have always used natural breeding techniques and select plants with the best phytochemical profile, health, and yield.
+We have always used natural breeding techniques and select plants with the best phytochemical profiles, health, and yield.

 We can assure you that our hemp lines are not, and will never be, GMO.